REGULATORY PROTEASES UNDERLIE MAJOR INFLAMMATORY AND FIBROTIC DISEASES

-Verra transforms the treatment of major unsolved illnesses using an innovative small protein platform.
+Verra transforms the treatment of large unmet medical needs using an innovative small protein platform.

-Verra transforms the treatment of major unsolved illnesses using an innovative small protein platform.
+Verra transforms the treatment of large unmet medical needs using an innovative small protein platform.

-Verra is developing preclinical drug candidates for Chronic Bronchitis, Acute Lung Injury and Acute Kidney Injury by adapting nature’s highly evolved design for each target protease.
+Verra is developing preclinical drug candidates for COPD, Post Heart Attack Recovery and others, by adapting nature’s highly evolved inhibitor sequence for each target.

 Dr. Christopher Prince brings decades of leadership experience to the team in managing technology companies through biotech and pharmaceutical development.
-Dr. Marcia Moss has a comprehensive background in drug discovery and development and is a thought leader on proteases as disease targets.
+Dr. Marcia Moss has a comprehensive background in drug discovery and development and is a thought leader on Verra's disease targets.

 Verra’s goal is to create novel, selective and impactful drugs for patients with major unsolved medical illnesses.

-Both protein degraders and RNA-based silencing eliminate all domains of multi-functional and multi-domain proteases, not just the intended activity.
-Elimination has the real potential to create toxic effects and may limit therapeutic control.
+Both protein degraders and RNA-based silencing eliminate all domains of these multi-functional and multi-domain proteases, not just the intended activity.
+Target elimination yields toxic effects and poor performance - and isn't necessary.

 - bind only to activated targets

-COPD is a debilitating multi-phenotypic disease affecting about 400 million people worldwide, including as many as 24 million in the US.
+COPD is a debilitating multi-phenotypic disease affecting at least 400 million people worldwide, including 30 million in the US.

-Sadly, current treatments address primarily symptoms; there are still no truly disease modifying drugs and Chronic Bronchitis-COPD remains an enormous unmet medical need.
+Sadly, current treatments address primarily symptoms or only a subset of "asthma-like" COPD; there are still no truly disease modifying drugs for most patients and COPD remains an enormous unmet medical need.

-A specific protease culprit has been definitively linked with COPD’s three most important phenotypes: emphysema, small airway fibrosis and mucus hyper-secretion (chronic bronchitis).
+A specific protease culprit has been definitively linked with COPD’s three most important phenotypes: emphysema, small airway narrowing and mucus hyper-secretion (chronic bronchitis).

 It is up-regulated in the lungs of human patients in proportion to the severity of their disease.

-Six month gold standard efficacy studies in mice demonstrate VTH245’s potential to greatly reduce mucus overproduction and damage in the lung.
+Six month gold standard efficacy studies in mice and numerous other studies, demonstrate VTH245’s potential to greatly reduce mucus overproduction and damage in the lung.
 VTH245 exhibits favorable pharmacokinetics and is compatible with subcutaneous and inhaled routes of administration.
-Verra enjoys NIH support for this work.
-Among numerous disease-associated changes, abnormal mucus production and harmful elastin degradation are blocked with VTH245.
+Among numerous disease-associated changes, abnormal mucus production, emphysema and harmful elastin degradation are substantially decreased with VTH245.

 Decades of senior leadership managing technology and technology companies.